2/21/2025

 John

-Yeah, so on that one, just to be clear on the 10 acres, we own that property, so we could build it and have the lease ourselves and not have a first right of refusal.
+Yeah, so on that one, just to be clear on the 10 acres, you know, we own that property.
+So we would, you know, we could build it and have the lease ourselves and not have a first ride refusal.
 It's not an outside developer.
-It couldn't be an outside developer, but right now we're talking to tenants on a primary basis.
-And then with regards to questions on other deals where we've done loans where we have a first right of refusal, yeah, I think the Whole Foods would be that across the street there at collection would be high likely that we would buy that in because it's such a compliment to collection.
+You know, it could be an outside developer, but right now we're talking to tenants on a primary basis.
+And then with regard to your question on other deals where we've done loans where we have a first-try refusal, yeah, I think the Whole Foods would be that across the street there at Collection would be high likely that we would buy that in because it's such a compliment to Collection.

 speaker